 We are here to help you

-- Tony received his Master’s degree in Counseling through Seattle University and he is a Licensed Mental Health Counselor (LMHC).
+- Mary received her Master’s degree in community mental health counseling from Missouri State University and is a Licensed Mental Health Counselor Associate (LMHCA)

 Penelope is a case management software that helps EAP providers increase efficiency and improve communication.
 It is often referenced by name and is useful for new clients to the EAP program.
 If you come across an issue filing out an online form through Penelope, contact the EAP provider who sent you the form for assistance.

 For support or information, please call the King County Employee Assistance Program at 206-263-8733 or email HRDEAP@kingcounty.gov.